 Its important to note that workplace bullying is different to workplace discrimination and as a result, you could be entitled to a separate claim under employment law and Human Rights claims.

-Workplace discrimination is when someone is treated differently or less favourably because of a personal attribute such as:
+Workplace harrassment and discrimination is when someone is treated differently or less favourably because of a personal attribute such as:

 - Age